IbrahimElshafey/LocalResumableFunction/_Documents/ThinkHow.md

 	- Within Cancel Call [May update local or global state]
 	- Within Group match filter [May update local or global state]

-* When we resume the execution we use the mutable version of closure
-	* Mutable version may be shared for many waits under same method call

 - Multiple replay and local variables